Shell, admin, and both:

 What and how

 The X Display Manager Control Protocol (XDMCP) lets you graphically login to a remote computer.
-That is, it asks a remote host to connect to your X server.

 It makes remote X logins about as flexible as local logins -- on local networks, anyway (XDMCP uses UDP, which means it can't be forwarded over SSH (as X itself can).
 If you want to do XDMCP over larger distances, you would use some type of VPN, probably an encrypted VPN to avoid all sorts of snooping of either protocol)

 XDMCP setups can be useful for users as it's a simple way of running things remotely but showing them on your client/workstation.